-2 Scheduled Exports and Scheduled Imports are transactions, such as sales and purchases respectively, which are in addition to a Customer's can be both negative and positive, and that offsetting flows should deter a significant accumulation of inadvertent.
+The Customer is required to adjust the scheduling of resources in such a way as to reduce the accumulation towards zero.
+It is recognized that the inadvertent hourly flows can be both negative and positive, and that offsetting flows should deter a significant accumulation of inadvertent.
 Unless otherwise specified by contract, in the event any hourly month-end balance exceeds 12 MWhs, the excess will be subject to Section 3.1 or Section 3.2 of this Rate Schedule, depending on the direction of the accumulation.